 Kentucky's Most Energy Efficient School District

-Located in Bowling Green, Kentucky’s fastest growing city, Warren County is the 4th largest school district in the state.
-CMTA is proud to continue our 30+ year partnership with Warren County Schools by making improvements across 2,350,000 SF of instructional space in 28 buildings.
+Located in Bowling Green, Kentucky’s fastest growing city, Warren County is the fourth largest school district in the state.
+CMTA is proud to continue our 30+ year partnership with Warren County Schools by making improvements across 2,350,000 square feet of instructional space in 28 buildings.
 CMTA accomplished all of Warren County’s ambitious goals for their school district, including renovating the HVAC systems in six schools.

 Project At A Glance

 Size: 2,350,000 Square Feet